apache/flink/docs/internal_job_scheduling.md

 During its execution, each parallel task goes through multiple stages, from *created* to *finished* or *failed*.
 The diagram below illustrates the states and possible transitions between them.
 A task may be executed multiple times (for example in the course of failure recovery).
-For that reason, the execution of an ExecutionVertex is tracked in an [Execution](https://github.com/apache/incubator-flink/blob/master/flink-runtime/src/main/java/org/apache/flink/runtime/executiongraph/Execution.java).
+For that reason, the execution of an ExecutionVertex is tracked in an {% gh_link /flink-runtime/src/main/java/org/apache/flink/runtime/executiongraph/Execution.java "Execution" %}.
 Each ExecutionVertex has a current Execution, and prior Executions.

 <div style="text-align: center;">
 <img src="img/state_machine.svg" alt="States and Transitions of Task Executions" height="300px" style="text-align: center;"/>